wiretap-retro/Super-EGA-120/README.md

 ## Other
 * All schematics and software are from PC Magazine September 16, 1986.
 It appears this was designed to be an end-user project.
 Many companies used these same schematics to market their own EGA feature boards for 120+ column mode.
-* I also own a KEA EGAmate-132 that provides for 132-column mode.
+* I also own a KEA Systems EGAmate-132 that provides for 132-column mode.
 I have included a clone of that adapter in this repository.